Long Beach Island (LBI) neighborhoods

 The South End of Long Beach Island is a favorite among locals, vacationers, and investors alike.
 With a variety of neighborhoods offering different atmospheres and lifestyles, there’s something here for everyone.
-One of its biggest draws is its close proximity to Beach Haven—the heart of LBI and a hub for family-friendly entertainment, dining, and shopping.
+One of its biggest draws is its endless options of restaurants, shops, and family entertainment.
+Each neighborhood section has shops and restaurants that are in walking distance allowing you to never leave town once you arrive on the island.
+If you do feel like exploring, Beach Haven is in striking distance and has been a place where families have made memories for centuries.

 Quieter back roads like Beach Avenue and Atlantic Avenue are perfect for walking and biking, making them a popular way to get around the area without the hustle of the main boulevard.

-If you're visiting, be sure to explore the Historic District of Beach Haven, as well as charming neighborhoods like the Little Egg Harbor Yacht Club area and Hideaway Bay—each with its own unique character and coastal appeal.
+If you're visiting, be sure to explore the Historic District of Beach Haven, as well as charming neighborhoods like the Little Egg Harbor Yacht Club section and Hideaway Bay in Beach Haven Park, each with its own unique character and coastal appeal.

 Explore South End neighborhoods